 The wireless doorbell can be found here on Amazon (ad).
 This doorbell phenomenon is really becoming the next “big thing” in classroom management and is one of the up-and-coming strategies for getting students’ attention.

 The company that produces this particular one, SadoTech, has a great “how-to” video that also shows the excitement of the educators giving it a try.

 Again, why didn’t we think of that, right?!

-There are, of course, other strategies for getting students attention that do not cost anything.
+There are, of course, other strategies for getting students’ attention that do not cost anything but are still very effective to a well-run classroom management plan.
 These may be a bit old school and will certainly require some student buy-in, but when executed properly, they are also tried and true.

 The first idea is asking students in a normal tone of voice, “raise your hand if you can hear me”.
 You will have to do this a few times, but as hands go up, more students will notice and will do the same.
 This takes a bit longer to accomplish as it turns into the trickle effect, but it does get quicker as time passes and students are used to the routine (at the same time, if they are extremely engaged in an activity, it will still take longer to notice).